-Vegan Australia agrees with the emphasis the draft plan places on using credible scientific evidence to determine animal policy.
-In fact scientific evidence should form the basis of any new animal welfare regulations.
+Vegan Australia places emphasis on using credible scientific evidence to determine animal policy.
+We believe animal welfare standards should be underpinned by science.

-The evidence of animal cognition should be the primary factor in making the plan.
+The evidence of animal cognition should be the primary factor in creating animal welfare standards.
 Scientific knowledge supports the common belief that animals are sentient, have emotions and can feel pleasure and pain.
 Animal welfare laws have existed for almost two centuries, so the fact that animals can suffer is not a new concept.
-This is supported by the draft plan.
+This is supported by the Proposed Conditions, which uses words to describe inner subjective states, such as "heat stress".